kf8a/noodle/Readme.md

     bundle
     ruby pasta.rb harvestlist_url

-If you want to access pasta with authentication create a "credentials.yaml" file containing the username and password
+If you need to access pasta with authentication copy the credentials.yaml.example to credentials.yaml and adjust the user name and password

-  username: ucaroll
-  password: somepassword

 To get help: